WordPress/gutenberg/docs/explanations/architecture/styles.md

 The goal of this phase is to build a consolidated structure.

-There's two important processes going on in this phase.
+There are two important processes going on in this phase.
 First, the system needs to normalize all the incoming data, as different origins may be using different versions of the `theme.json` format.
 For example, a theme may be using [v1](https://developer.wordpress.org/block-editor/reference-guides/theme-json-reference/theme-json-v1/) while the WordPress base is using [the latest version](https://developer.wordpress.org/block-editor/reference-guides/theme-json-reference/theme-json-living/).
 Second, the system needs to decide how to merge the input into a single structure.
-This will be the focus of the the following sections.
+This will be the focus of the following sections.

 ##### Styles